xencon/csr/README.md

 # Critical Systems Reconciliation

-The puposes of CSR is to provide reconcilistion of the systems runtime configuration and associated resources.
+The pupose of CSR is to provide reconcilistion of the systems runtime configuration and associated resources.
 This is tested against an agreed specification and known state of the system in question.
 This repository contains unit tests for the components which assemble these critical systems